JuliaMolSim/Molly.jl/GPU_PATCH.md

     path has more preprocessing and more direct global atomic accumulation.
   - Therefore, the first performance task must be to recover `66ccb5`-class dense performance, not to keep refining the tile-list path in isolation.

+## 0.5.
+Current verified project state

+  ### Done:

+  - A reusable GPU profiling harness now exists in `benchmark/gpu_profile_utils.jl`.
+  - `benchmark/benchmark_gpu_tiles.jl` now reports:
+      - dense synthetic case
+      - sparse synthetic case
+      - stage timings for Morton sort, mask compression, reorder, bounds, tile finding, force kernel, reverse reorder, and energy kernel
+      - tile counters: total interacting tiles, clean tiles, masked tiles, overflow, interacting fraction
+  - `benchmark/new_prot_bench.jl` now reports the same stage/tile counters for
+    the protein benchmark.
+  - `test/gpu_optimizations.jl` now exercises the profiling harness and also checks a recovered dense-force-path override against CPU forces and energy.

+  ### First dense-path recovery step done:

+  - A recovered `66ccb5`-style fused dense force path now exists in `ext/MollyCUDAExt.jl`.
+  - It is currently behind an explicit override:
+      - `MOLLY_CUDA_FORCE_PATH=dense`
+  - The current tile-list force path remains the default.
+  - This was deliberate: the first goal was to verify correctness and direction of improvement without yet changing runtime dispatch policy for all systems.

+  ### Verified measurements from the current tree:

+  - On the synthetic 1024-atom Float64 benchmark with the current default selection logic:
+      - dense case selects `force=dense`, `energy=tile`
+          - forces: `0.537 ms`
+          - potential energy: `0.463 ms`
+      - sparse case selects `force=tile`, `energy=tile`
+          - forces: `0.390 ms`
+          - potential energy: `0.342 ms`
+  - On the reduced protein benchmark (`MOLLY_CUDA_BENCH_MIN_STEPS=0`, one-sample sanity run), the current default selection logic chooses `force=dense`, `energy=tile` for all three launch policies:
+      - legacy explicit: `forces=1.670 ms`, `pe=1.655 ms`, `total=3.325 ms`
+      - tuned explicit: `forces=1.709 ms`, `pe=1.641 ms`, `total=3.350 ms`
+      - auto: `forces=1.677 ms`, `pe=1.685 ms`, `total=3.361 ms`
+  - With an explicit `MOLLY_CUDA_FORCE_PATH=dense` override on the same reduced protein benchmark, the dense energy path is correct but slower:
+      - legacy explicit: `pe=1.730 ms`
+      - tuned explicit: `pe=1.747 ms`
+      - auto: `pe=1.740 ms`
+  - Interpretation:
+      - the recovered fused force path is clearly useful on dense workloads
+      - the dense energy kernel is now implemented and correct
+      - the reduced protein case still prefers the tile-list energy path, so energy should not auto-switch to dense yet

+  ### Important limitation of the current state:

+  - Automatic dispatch is now implemented for the force path only.
+  - A recovered dense energy override now exists, but the default `auto` selection deliberately keeps energy on the tile path.
+  - The profiling output is now aware of this and avoids reporting misleading tile-path timings when a dense override/selection is active.
+  - The benchmark harness now warms up both force and energy profiling passes so the reported stage timings are steady-state rather than first-use numbers.

 ## 1. Baseline and measurement harness